hcsalmon1/Unidiomatic-Rust-Compiler-Project/README.md

     Pause,
 };
 ```
+Zig gives me what I want.
+You can compare and print innately.
+Rust requires this derive spam to force a tagged union into integers.

 This definitely isn't a fundamental design flaw.
 No, not at all.
 Writing all of this boilerplate is a feature.